 - Earth Song: "R.E.S.P.E.C.T.
 Her (Earth Day special)" is an uplifting song addressing the Earth itself as a nurturing mother who, while under-appreciated, it worth fostering and protecting, the music video primarily made up of footage of the various biomes on its surface.

 - Fading into the Next Song: Their first official EP The Device utilizes this with nearly the entire EP - you can’t listen to just one song, you have to listen to them all.
 Also utilized in Ladyworld.

 - Follow Your Heart: "Believe In Your Dreams" from the album it shares its title with is incredibly inspiring.

 - Friendship Song: "Rock N Roll Best Friends" is all about how the band members are the best of friends.

-- Limited Lyrics Song: "Japanquest" (2nite) featuring cutting-edge lyrics like "Disco!", and "Business Tips" (Guardians Of The Zone) with about four lines of what the aliens think are viable business tips for humans.
+- "Japanquest" (2nite) features cutting-edge lyrics like "Disco!", and "Business Tips" (Guardians Of The Zone) has about four lines of what the aliens think are viable business tips for humans.